saumitrasapre/rackware-training/Protobuf-Socket/Socket-Programming-Notes3.md

 Refer [this](Protobuf-Socket-Client/Protobuf-Socket-Client/Protobuf-Socket-Client.cpp) program for the actual code.

 ```
-NOTE - While specifying the sin_addr.s_addr property in the client program, we need to specify the server's IP address using inet_addr("127.0.0.1") and not using INADDR_ANY.
+NOTE FOR WINDOWS- While specifying the sin_addr.s_addr property in the client program, we need to specify the server's IP address using inet_addr("127.0.0.1") and not using INADDR_ANY.
 ```

 Which means that this-